DevCon96/oBMS/README.md

-This has been added to follow the rebasing example This has been added for the rebase example
+This is to be used for the stashing exmaple of the udemy course

 # oBMS Project
 Open-Source Building Management System (Messaging)